 - Improved weight control – increased satiety, reduced hunger and other shifts in metabolism to help in weight management

-- Emerging benefits – improved kidney health, reduced inflammation and eye health.
+- Emerging benefits – improved kidney health, reduced inflammation, blood pressure and eye health.

 Whether you’re trying to develop a new food or supplement or you’re trying to improve your diet, resistant starch is worth investigating.